Zwolfter/LightFeather.io/README.md

 - Simple Registration form and validation

+DEPENDENCIES:

-Both programs use node.js and were developed using node 12.0.0
+- Both programs use node.js and were developed using node 12.0.0

 To Execute ShiftCipher, start in the root folder then: